Off-Road Motorcycle Training

-Each Adventure Training Camp has a unique feel and evolves and changes each year.
-Whether you are a beginner or an ADV rider with extensive experience, the same skills are necessary to develop.
-The beginner and expert use the same controls and continue to work on the same skills.
-The difference between the beginner and expert is the depth of understanding, application and the environments those skills are deployed.
-The ADV training camp offers an environment where you can immerse yourself in learning and, regardless of your experience or background, grow to new heights in your skills and understanding.
+Each Adventure Training Camp has a unique feel and the lessons evolve and change each year.
+Whether you are a beginner or an ADV rider with extensive experience, the same skills need development.
+The difference between the beginner and expert is the depth of understanding, application and the environments in which those skills are deployed.
+The ADV Training Camp offers an environment where you can immerse yourself in learning and – regardless of your experience or background – grow to new heights in your skills and understanding.

-Riders all over the world attend my ADV training events.
-This is a true testament to the value of the skills and knowledge provided by myself, Paul and Christina.
+Riders all over the world attend Bret’s ADV training events.
+This is a true testament to the value of the skills and knowledge provided by Bret, Paul and Christina.

 Bret is uniquely skilled at recognizing the fundamental causes of rider errors.
 He can watch a rider and accurately diagnose the cause of the problem – whether it’s related to motorcycle setup or suspension, or mental or physical complications with the rider.

 He is very systematic and specific with correcting problems, and riders leave with a much greater understanding of how motorcycles function off-road, as well as having significantly-increased confidence and excitement about taking a heavy bike onto remote trails.

 Paul is an accomplished and highly skilled motorcyclist in his own right.
 He has an in-depth understanding of how the rider and motorcyclist work together – or against each other – and is very skilled at recognizing challenges newer riders present.